aiondemand/aiod-enhanced-interaction/api/README.md

 1. Execute the following bash script file that deploys all the necessary Docker containers based on the values of the `USE_GPU` and `DEPLOY_FASTAPI_ONLY` ENV variables: `./deploy.sh`

+### Stop the application
+If you wish to stop the application, assuming all the previous ENV variables have not been further modified, simply execute the following command: `./deploy.sh --stop`

 ### VM preparations